Can I File a Medical Malpractice Lawsuit After a Drug Recall?

 1. Familiarize yourself with the statute of limitations.
 This is necessary because it determines the deadline for your claim, and also varies from state to state.
 For example, the statute of limitations is two years after the negligent incident in Michigan.
 If you fail to file a medical malpractice claim within that deadline, the statute of limitations may give you more time to file a lawsuit from the date you were made aware of your injury.

 2. However, there are some exceptions to the statute of limitations in rare cases.
 Did your healthcare provider harm your reproductive system?
-If you think you suffered medical negligence, did your doctor try to cover it up?
+If you think you have suffered medical negligence, did your doctor try to cover it up?
 Were you or someone you know a minor during the time of the injury?
 If any of these scenarios are applicable, you may be qualified for exceptions.
 Consult with a medical malpractice attorney at our law firm for clarification.

 3. You have to fill out a Notice of Intent to File Suit before you start your claim in Michigan.
 Filing the form is a necessary prerequisite that acts as a cautionary notification to officially notify the state of your intent.